Fernando Flores

-Carlos Fernando Flores Labra (born January 9, 1943) is a Chilean engineer, entrepreneur and politician.
+Carlos Fernando Flores Labra (born January 9, 1943) is a Chilean engineer, philosopher, entrepreneur and politician.
 He is a former cabinet minister of president Salvador Allende and was senator for the Arica and Parinacota and Tarapacá regions between 2001 and 2009.
 On March 31, 2010, he was designated President of Chile's National Innovation Council for Competitiveness by President Sebastián Piñera.

 Biography

 Flores was born in Talca, Chile.
 He became finance minister in the government of Chilean president Salvador Allende and then spent three years as a political prisoner (from September 11, 1973 to 1976) after the military coup of General Augusto Pinochet.
-Subsequently, forced into exile, after negotiations on his behalf by Amnesty International, he moved with his family to Palo Alto, California, and worked as a researcher in the Computer Science department at Stanford University.
+Subsequently, forced into exile after negotiations on his behalf by Amnesty International, he moved with his family to Palo Alto, California, and worked as a researcher in the Computer Science department at Stanford University.

+Flores "had spent his prison years reading philosophy books smuggled in by friends and family, and emerged steeped in phenomenology, the study of the structures of experience and consciousness."
+While at Stanford Flores met and began a long collaboration with Terry Winograd.
 He subsequently obtained his PhD at UC Berkeley under the guidance of Hubert Dreyfus, Stuart Dreyfus, John Searle and Ann Markussen.

-There he developed his work on philosophy, coaching and workflow technology, influenced by Martin Heidegger, Humberto Maturana, John Austin and others.
-His thesis was titled Management and Communication in the Office of the Future.
+At Berkeley he developed his work on philosophy, coaching and workflow technology, influenced by Martin Heidegger, Humberto Maturana, John Austin and others.
+Flores's thesis was titled Management and Communication in the Office of the Future.

+Winograd has said that when he met Flores, "his life changed."
+Conversations with Flores helped to convince Winograd that the AI research of the time (symbolic AI, or GOFAI) was based in a faulty understanding of the nature of cognition.
+Winograd's own pathbreaking earlier research was included within the scope of this critique.
+These conversations between Winograd and Flores led to work on a manuscript that would become their co-authored book, Understanding Computers and Cognition: A New Foundation For Design.